Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 {{</codecaption>}}

 We're almost finished mapping out the main functions of our tool.
-The last one we need--and the one we will spend the rest of this chapter on--goes right at the top and will be called `get_title()`.
+The last one we need—and the one we will spend the rest of this chapter on—goes right at the top and will be called `get_title()`.
 This one will be different because it is going to return a `String`: